cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

 Upgrading CDAP
 ==============
-When upgrading an existing CDAP installation from a previous version, you will need to make sure the CDAP table definitions in HBase are up-to-date.
+When upgrading an existing CDAP installation from a previous version, you will need run an upgrade tool to make sure the CDAP table definitions in HBase are up-to-date.

+To upgrade existing pipeline applications created using the |previous-short-version|\.x versions of system artifacts, there are :ref:`separate instructions on doing so
+<cdap-pipelines-operating-upgrading-pipeline>`.
+Run these after upgrading CDAP.

 **These steps will upgrade from CDAP** |bold-previous-short-version|\ **.x to**
 |bold-version|\ **.** If you are on an earlier version of CDAP, please follow the